Last Updated on March 10, 2021 by Gaia Zol

-Dante was born in 1268 in Florence, to a prestigious and powerful family.
-While still young his mother passed away, leaving the vulnerable boy in the capable and steady hands of his father Alighiero II.
-He took great pains in teaching him the meaning of duty and honor, leaning on a family friend called Brunetto Latini for help.
-Latini was not only a famous scholar and politician, but also a poet, possibly influencing the young Dante in ways that would not be evident for years.
-Unfortunately his father died in the early 1280’s, leaving Dante alone except for his half-brothers and sisters acquired from his father’s second marriage.
+Dante Alighieri was born in 1268 in Florence, to a prestigious and powerful family.
+While still young his mother died.
+His father taught him the meaning of duty and honor, leaning on a family friend called Brunetto Latini for help.
+Latini was not only a famous scholar and politician.
+He was also a poet, possibly an influence for yound Dante.
+Unfortunately, his father died in the early 1280’s.
+The poet was alone, except for his half-brothers and step sisters.

 Beatrice died in 1290 at the tender age of 24, leaving Dante alone.
-Gemma had left him two years after their marriage, in 1285 to become another man’s second wife, leaving Dante bereft of either woman’s company.
-Distraught, he began to write poetry dedicated to his dead love’s memory, filled with references to the sweet, pure love he had found with Beatrice, but now lost to him forever.
+Gemma had left him two years after their marriage, in 1285, to remarry.
+Distraught, the poet began writing to his dead love’s memory.
+He filled pages with references to the sweet, pure love he had found with Beatrice.
+Now lost forever.

-During this time he also had to fulfill many duties as were due to his family’s status, performing them well enough that he was chosen in 1300 to be one of the Priori for two months – a major ruling position.
-A year later he became the superintendent of roads and road repair, a respectable position and a potentially powerful one for such a young man.
+Dante Alighieri was involved in politics too.
+He fought with the Arentines at Campadino in 1289 and in 1290 was at the Fortress of Caprona.
+During this time he also had to fulfill many duties as were due to his family’s status.
+He became the superintendent of roads and road repair, a respectable position and a potentially powerful one for such a young man.

-But his sudden rise to power also created many enemies for him.
-Dante was a member of the White Guelph (also known as Bianchi) political faction that fought constantly with the Black Guelph (the Neri) group.
-In 1302 Dante found himself charged with political corruption and was condemned to die by being burnt to death.
-He accepted being banned from his native city as a way to stay alive, but it was a severe punishment for someone who loved his city dearly.
+His rise to power brought enemies.
+Dante was a member of the White Guelph political faction .
+They fought constantly against the Black Guelph.
+In 1302 Dante found himself charged with political corruption and he was condemned to die by being burnt to death.
+Instead, he accepted being banned from his native city.
+Anyway, to him it was a severe punishment.
+Since he loved his city so much.

 An interesting story is how the final part of the Comedy, Paradise, was retrieved.
-Dante had died of malaria not long after finishing this last part of his masterpiece and his sons were looking for the manuscript with little success.
-Dante supposedly appeared to Pietro, his son, in a dream and detailed where to find these final writings – hidden behind a mat that was hanging on a wall in another house where Dante had lived.
-Flush with excitement Pietro raced to the house and found the manuscript right where his ghostly father had told him.
-Without this final part the Divine Comedy would have never been seen as a completed work and a major piece of poetry would have been lost to the ages.
+Dante had died of malaria and his sons were looking for the manuscript with little success.
+Dante supposedly appeared to Pietro, his son, in a dream and detailed where to find these final writings.
+They were hidden behind on a wall in a house where Dante had lived.
+Pietro raced to the house, where he found the manuscript.

-Dante’s Divine Comedy is an enlightening view into the political and spiritual time that the author lived in, but also a reflection of his belief in true love and of his ability to put that down on paper.
+Dante Alighieri’s Divine Comedy is an enlightening view into the political and spiritual time that the author lived in.
+But it’s also a reflection of his belief in true love and of his ability to put that down on paper.
 Whether you read it for the political jibes or the breathtaking descriptions of the Circles of Hell or the beauty of Paradise, this famous work is a must-read for everyone.